arrow-left

 If powering from USB-C it is possible with some Linux kernel/boot configurations that the USB-C port hardware is limiting current, or switches modes as software progresses.
 This may result in a hang or a reboot.
 If you suspect this is the case, try powering from the PWR_IN port instead.

 The boot process starts with U-Boot, loading the device trees in the boot partition and loading the Linux kernel.
-If you desire to observe the complete boot process, you will need to monitor the serial console output on UART2 by using the provided USB to serial converter cable.
+If you desire to observe the complete boot process, you will need to monitor the output on by using the provided USB to serial converter cable.

 Once the NavQPlus has booted to the shell, the default login credentials are as follows: